-EPLO is the independent civil society platform of European NGOs, NGO networks and think tanks which are committed to peacebuilding and the prevention of violent conflict.
-It was founded in 2001 by 16 member organisations.
+The European Peacebuilding Liaison Office (EPLO) is the independent civil society platform of European NGOs, NGO networks and think tanks that are committed to peacebuilding and the prevention of violent conflict.

 EPLO Member Organisations

 EPLO has 48 member organisations from 18 European countries (13 EU Member States plus Kosovo, Norway, Serbia, Switzerland and the United Kingdom).
 EPLO’s members are individual NGOs, networks of NGOs, and think tanks.

 Click here for more information about EPLO’s member organisations.

 EPLO is a member of the Human Rights and Democracy Network (HRDN), an informal grouping of NGOs operating at the EU level in the broader areas of human rights, democracy and peace.